gomarcd/coinport/README.md

 This is a Python script, so make sure you have Python installed.
 This was tested with Python 3.9 in Linux, Mac and Windows.

-**Dependencies**
+Depending on your environment, you may need to run the commands below using `python3` instead of `python`, or `pip3` instead of `pip`.

+**Virtual Environment & Dependencies**

-A few things are required in order to run this script.
-After installing Python, install them as follows.
-While not required, it is a good practice to also do this within a virtual environment.
+It is a good practice to do this within a virtual environment.

 First git clone the repo: